Born in the UK, Melanie Spanswick’s reputation as a pianist, teacher, author, writer, presenter and composer, has proffered a diverse career.

 A graduate of the Royal College of Music in London, Melanie studied the piano with Patricia Carroll, Tatiana Sarkissova and John Lill.
-Whilst at the RCM, she won many prizes including the Ziff prize for the most outstanding postgraduate pianist, Arthur Bliss Prize, Marguerite Long Chamber Music Prize, a Leverhulme Trust Award, and graduated with a Master’s degree in Performance Studies.
+Whilst at the RCM, she won many prizes including the Ziff prize for the most outstanding postgraduate pianist, Arthur Bliss Prize, Marguerite Long Chamber Music Prize, a Leverhulme Trust Award, and she graduated with a Master’s degree in Piano Performance Studies.

 Melanie has performed as a soloist, chamber musician, and accompanist at most of the major UK concert halls, and for numerous music societies, university concert series’, and festivals (Windsor, Cheltenham, Brighton, Southwark, Prussia Cove).

 International performances include appearances in Canada, USA, Bermuda, Germany, Spain, Gibraltar, Russia (including a performance at Tchaikovsky’s house in Klin), Holland, Denmark, and Sweden.
 She gave a recital series at The Great Romantics Festival in Hamilton, and has performed at the Guelph Festival, also in Canada.
 Performing for the Queen Mother and Queen of Denmark are particular highlights.